goodshuffle/goodshuffle-developer-site/content/docs/setup/showit.md

 ## Walk-Through
 ### Activation

+If you'd prefer to follow along with a video tutorial, we have one [available here](https://www.youtube.com/watch?v=gYZod6-o4hk)!

 You can do this from the [Integration Tab](https://pro.goodshuffle.com/vendorAccount/index?tab=thirdPartyIntegrations) of your account. **Copy the "Public Browser Key" on this screen for subsequent use.**

 ![Integration Tab](/wordpress-website-integration-activation.png)